 Center to learn more.
 We're here to help, with information -- and

 people -- you can trust!
 Join us at this year's Annual Meeting Open House, Friday, November 2, 2018 from 4 - 7pm!
 Registration info will be coming out soon.

 Learn about CCE-Wayne County, it’s mission, and more, here on our website

 The Wayne County Fair offers our local 4-H members the opportunity to share and showcase the projects they've been working on all year long.
 The public is invited to come and see what youth in this program are doing.

 MyPlate is the new USDA food guide tool to help people make wise food choices within food and calorie limits.
 Use their SuperTracker free online tool to track your food and activities.

 As of Sept 20, we have two different nutrition related positions open!
 Apply now.
 Learn about job opportunities and internships that are available with Cornell Cooperative Extension of Wayne County.

 Nationally, over 6 million youth belong to 4-H. In Wayne County, we offer local and county-wide 4-H clubs, after school 4-H opportunities, connections to 4-H camps and statewide 4-H activities.

-Our Board meets at 5:30pm on the third Tuesday of each month and we welcome your interest and participation!
+Our Board meets at 6:00pm on the second Tuesday of each month and we welcome your interest and participation!